 A knee replacement involves chamfering the end of the femur & tibia to match the implant.
 Only very thin slices from the end of the bone are removed.
 Typically special instruments are used to guide the surgeon during this process, typically using a wireless computer navigation system.
 Newer robotic guided options are also becoming available.
-Computer Navigation replacement positioning is regarded as the Gold Standard compared to alternatives such as Patient Specific Instruments and Robotic Guided.
+Computer Navigation replacement positioning is regarded as the Gold Standard compared to alternatives such as Patient Specific Instruments and Guided Arm Assisted (Robotic).

 Knee Replacement surgery has a high success rate in improving patients pain and function, with the Australian Hip and Knee Registry recording successful outcomes in greater than 98% of patients at 14 years with some knee replacements.
 There has been a gradual improvement in outcomes from TKR, due to improved prosthesis design and surgical techniques.
 Unfortunately, knee replacements eventually wear out and fail.
 Long-term failure of knee replacement is due to wearing of the polyethylene bearing surface, causing secondary bone resorption and loosening.
 Greater than 95% of knee replacements will survive 12-15 years at least.

 Knee replacement surgery can involve all the knee surfaces, Total Knee Replacement, TKR or just part of the knee such as in Uni Knee Replacement, UKR.
 All patients can benefit from non-operative options before knee replacement, and for many patients in their 50's, joint resurfacing techniques with osteotomy maybe be considered.